syncopika/piano_roll_browser/README.md

 Disclaimer: the custom instrument functionality is currently pretty limited; there are lots of possible custom preset configurations that will break under my current implementation.
 So this feature is definitely a work-in-progress but you can maybe at least see its future potential! :)

 ### current issues:
-- downloading the audio isn't great on Chrome - the audio comes out fine but the duration is messed up (see: https://stackoverflow.com/questions/38443084/how-can-i-add-predefined-length-to-audio-recorded-from-mediarecorder-in-chrome).
+- (Chrome) downloading the audio isn't great - the audio comes out fine but the duration is messed up (see: https://stackoverflow.com/questions/38443084/how-can-i-add-predefined-length-to-audio-recorded-from-mediarecorder-in-chrome).

 ### current next steps?:
 - refactoring + tests